informaticon/pb-exception-framework/README.md

 # Informaticon Exception Framework

 Informaticon Exception Framework (EXF) helps to streamline the management of exceptions/runtimeerrors in PowerBuilder.
-In this documentation, the term "exception" is used to describe exceptions as well as runtimeerrors.
+In this documentation, the term "exception" is used to describe both exceptions and runtimeerrors.

 ## Features
 * Simplified exception creation
-* Meaningful and userfriendly error messages
+* Meaningful and user-friendly error messages
-* Additional error types which allow to store arbitrary data (context information)
+* Additional error types to store arbitrary data (context information)
 * Automatic stack trace determination
 * Serialisation and deserialisation of exceptions
+* Error analysis using EXF Analyzer

 ## Screenshot

 ![Screenshot](docs/assets/screenshot.png)

 ## Usage

-You can find a more detailed documentation in German [here](docs/RADME.md).
+A more detailed documentation in German can be found [here](docs/RADME.md).
-To use the exception framework, you have to instantiate it globally in your application object:
+To use the Exception Framework, you must instantiate it globally in your application object:

 ```powerbuilder
 // Global variables